fenago/katacoda-scenarios/learn-openshift/openshift-deploying-applications-using-dockerfile/intro.md

-In this Lab we will get learn to Deploying Applications Using DockerFile.
+In this Lab we will get learn to Deploy Applications Using DockerFile.